 No 2 rooms are identical, but all are decidedly comfy.
 This is not a design hotel, but it’s nicely designed.
-Mirador Double Rooms have a slightly more contemporary feel - airy seaside colours, and chairs looking out to sea.
+Double Rooms with sea view have a slightly more contemporary feel - airy seaside colours, and chairs looking out across the beach.
 Double Town View Rooms are a touch more traditional, with exposed stone walls or carved wood bedheads.
 All have rugs on smart wooden floors, pretty fabrics, enticing beds and good linens.
 Two Superior Rooms come with a sofa or a four-poster bed and sea views.
 There are two Junior Suites, one of which spreads over two floors and has a vast sofa that turns into a bed, plus stowaway bunks.
 Several rooms have enormous arched windows to frame the majestic view.
 There is also an accessible room with a walk-in shower.

 Homely bathrooms do the trick.
 Most have showers but a few have tubs.